-COLLEGE SAVINGS PLANS NETWORK DISCLOSURE PRINCIPLES STATEMENT No. 1 ADOPTED DECEMBER 2, 2004
+COLLEGE SAVINGS PLANS NETWORK DISCLOSURE PRINCIPLES STATEMENT No. 3 ADOPTED BY THE COLLEGE SAVINGS PLANS NETWORK December 9, 2008

-The following disclosure principles have been developed by the College Savings Plans Network ("CSPN") to identify acceptable disclosure practices for state entities ("State Issuers") that establish and maintain qualified tuition programs pursuant to Section 529(b)(1)(a)(ii) of the Internal Revenue Code ("Section 529 Plans") in their respective states (in each case, the "State").
-The promulgation of these disclosure principles is not intended to suggest (1) that alternative disclosure practices may not be acceptable, or (2) a comprehensive list of disclosure matters that must be addressed in connection with Section 529 Plans in order to fulfill the responsibilities of State Issuers to their account owners.
-For example, to the extent that disclosure with respect to a Section 529 Plan, or to an investment option within a Section 529 Plan is contained in a prospectus meeting the registration requirements of the Securities Act of 1933, as amended and the rules thereunder, and such prospectus is delivered as part of the Offering Materials (as that term is defined in Section 1 below), such disclosure need not appear elsewhere in the Offering Materials.
-These disclosure principles are also not intended to provide guidance concerning the disclosure obligations of broker-dealers or investment managers who are involved with Section 529 Plans.
+The following disclosure principles have been developed by the College Savings Plans Network ("CSPN") to recommend acceptable disclosure practices for state entities ("State Issuers") that establish and maintain qualified tuition program savings plans pursuant to Section 529(b)(1)(A)(ii) of the Internal Revenue Code ("Savings Plans" and, collectively with qualified tuition program prepayment plans pursuant to Section 529(b)(1)(A)(i) of the Internal Revenue Code, "Section 529 Plans") in their respective states (in each case, the "State").
+The promulgation of these disclosure principles is not intended to suggest (1) that alternative disclosure practices may not be acceptable, or (2) a comprehensive list of disclosure matters that must be addressed in connection with Savings Plans in order to fulfill the responsibilities of State Issuers to their account owners.
+For example, to the extent that disclosure with respect to a Savings Plan, or to an investment option within a Savings Plan, is contained in a prospectus meeting the registration requirements of the Securities Act of 1933, as amended and the related rules, and such prospectus is delivered as part of the Offering Materials (as that term is defined in Paragraph 1 below), such disclosure need not appear elsewhere in the Offering Materials.
+These disclosure principles are also not intended to provide guidance concerning the disclosure obligations of broker-dealers or investment managers who are involved with Savings Plans.